-U.S. CENSUS DATA - AMERICAN COMMUNITY SURVEY 5 YEAR DATA 2018
+U.S. CENSUS DATA - AMERICAN COMMUNITY SURVEY 5 YEAR DATA 2021

 Data from the U.S. Census Bureau's American Community Survey (ACS) were obtained through www.census.gov for the CSPDC Transit Region.
-Information from the 2018 ACS also provides more detail on the specific languages that are spoken by those who report that they speak English less than very well.
+Information from the 2021 ACS also provides more detail on the specific languages that are spoken by those who report that they speak English less than very well.
 Languages spoken at home by those with LEP are presented below.
-These data indicate the extent to which translations into other language are needed to meet the needs of LEP persons.
+These data indicate the extent to which translations into other languages are needed to meet the needs of LEP persons.

 This data will be used to determine how best to disseminate information that is accessible to persons with LEP.
-According to the U.S. Census 2018 ACS, there were 110,097 people, or 96.0% of the CSPDC Transit Region, who spoke English only.
+According to the U.S. Census 2021 ACS, there were 112,200 people, or 95% of the CSPDC Transit Region, who spoke English only.
 Table 1 shows these figures in detail, broken down by locality.
-The LEP four factor analyses shows that 684 people, or approximately 0.6% of the total Transit Region population, do not speak English "well" or "at all."
+The LEP four factor analyses shows that 2,230 people, or approximately 1.9% of the total Transit Region population, speak English less than "very well."
 Based on the relatively low percentage, the need to address the LEP population is somewhat limited.